If you have an interest in learning more about music technology,

 of music technology.
 The Department of Music and the Department of Informatics collaborate on two

-major programs (MUS BA in music technology or INT emphasis in music production) and a minor
+major programs (Bachelor of Arts in Music: Music Technology or INT emphasis in music production) and a minor

 program.
 We also have room in our courses for students who want